 1. No Real Updates or Roadmap

-Weebly hasn’t meaningfully evolved in years.
-There are no visible releases, no new features, no improvements to the editor, no AI integrations and no UI updates.
-Support forums regularly show the same sentiment: “I can’t believe nothing changed.”
+Weebly hasn’t meaningfully evolved since before the Square acquisition.
+There are no visible releases, no new features, no improvements to the editor, no AI integrations, and no UI updates.
+The Weebly blog is inactive.
+The last official social media posts are years old.
+Community forums show the same recurring sentiment: users asking whether anything will ever change, with no official response.

 3. Limited Feature Set

-Weebly’s editor is simple – but too simple for 2025 standards:
+Weebly’s editor is simple, but too simple by any current standard:

 - No advanced animations or scroll effects

-- Limited blog tools (e.g., no content blocks, no tagging system improvements)
+- Limited blog tools — no content blocks, no improved tagging, no native content scheduling

 | Basic personal sites (resume, hobby, simple portfolio) Landing page for a one-time event Non-commercial blogs or fan projects Local stores already using Square POS and needing very basic online presence | Growing businesses Agencies or freelancers building for clients Brands that require modern design or scalable content Sites dependent on strong SEO or third-party integrations Any commercial site generating revenue or leads |